Sherwoman/myyolov7_by_z1069614715/README.md

 ## 1. Declaration

-A version based on z1069614715's initial YOLOv7 code.
+This project is a personal backup version based on z1069614715's initial YOLOv7 code.
 More modules and improved networks are added.

 ## 2. Installation